Tel: +44 (0) 1224 582948

 Pavillion

-Despite a severe drop in investment in recent years, the gardens have been kept to a very high standard.
-Which is praise indeed for the gardener and the council.
+Despite a severe drop in investment in recent years, the gardens have been kept to a very high standard, which is praise indeed for the gardener and the council.

 There is a small stream that runs right through the garden.
-With a large pond in the central area, it attracts a lot of wildlife.
+A large pond in the central area attracts a lot of wildlife.
 Ducks are a permanent inhabitant of the pond, with their nests seen from the viewpoints.
-Moorhens are also regularly seen throughout the year.
+Moorhens are also regularly seen throughout the year.There are rhododendrons, spring bulbs, heathers, and alpines that blossom throughout the gardens, and in summer, the colours of these are something that not just gardeners are impressed by.

 Folower- Johnston Aberdeen